edoardovincenzi/RegEx/README.md

 $ --Ending text or if expression flag ( m ) was able, every ending headed line.

+\A --If we work with Flag multiline and we want take only the first character about all text we can use this special character

+\Z --If we work with Flag multiline and we want take only the last character (exept go ahead space ...) about all text we can use this special character

+\z --If we work with Flag multiline and we want take only the last character (include go ahead space ...) about all text we can use this special character

 | --Is similar OR math

 \\ --Escape character

+* --Zero or illimitate

 ? --Zero or one occurrence